 Approximately 40 to 60% of people relapse after treatment, which is why you shouldn’t feel ashamed.
 If you or someone you care about has relapsed, help is available.
-This article discusses the steps after relapse, including detox, treatment adjustment, and rethinking your recovery plan after treatment.
+This article discusses the steps after relapse, including medical detox, treatment adjustment, and rethinking your recovery plan after treatment.

 Why Is Relapse Common?